-HDA’s “Hammerin’ in the Hills” Volunteer Program is open to anyone age 14 & up.
+HDA’s Volunteer Program is open to anyone age 14 & up.
 Children younger than 14 are welcome to come along, but they must be accompanied and supervised by a parent or guardian at all times.

 Check out HDA and its surrounding area on Google Earth!

-Throughout the year, HDA hosts various businesses, churches/ministry groups, schools, and other groups from across the country to help build and repair homes for families in need.
-We see most of our volunteers in the spring and summer; however, opportunities are also available for the fall and winter months.
+Throughout the year, HDA hosts various College Mission Trips, Churches & Church Youth Groups, schools, corporate retreats, Older Adults/Seniors, and other groups from across the country to help build and repair homes for families in need.
+We see most of our volunteers in the spring and summer; however, opportunities are also available year round.

 No construction experience is required.
-Volunteers work alongside our staff of carpenters.
-There will always be at least one carpenter onsite.
+A tentative work site plan will be provided the week before you arrive at HDA.
+Volunteers work alongside our on-staff carpenters.
+There will always be at least one HDA carpenter onsite.
 Volunteers work on new home construction and/or home repair.
 Repairs range from painting homes to digging ditches to building wheelchair ramps and porches.
 With new homes, volunteers work on various phases of construction, from shingling to digging footers, drains, framing floors, to cleaning up and landscaping.
 While some tasks seem more exciting than others, each phase is crucial to completing the home and to our homeowners.

 Though we cannot guarantee fulfilling project requests, we strive to find work that is meaningful to your group and valuable to the people we serve.